 top of page

 I have always taken sketching gear with me on holidays but, more often than not, I've hardly used it.
-Would taking printmaking gear work any better?
-Getting set up to print 'on the road' took quite a bit of thought and preparation but I'm pleased to report that the answer was 'yes!'
-I came home with six or seven little prints that will serve as a lovely memento of a happy fortnight away with my family.
+Although getting set up to print 'on the road' took quite a bit of preparation, I'm pleased to report that I came home with six or seven little prints that will serve as a lovely holiday memento.

 I know there are others out there who have been printing en plein air for ages, but here's a video of the equipment I used and how I organised it.